Moral evasions and intellectual dead-ends.

 Paul Gosselin is an independent researcher specializing in ideologies, belief systems and religions.
 He holds a Masters in Social Anthropology and is the author of the Flight From the Absolute series (Volume I and Volume II), has done years of investigation into postmodernism.
 He has lived in Nova Scotia, California, Vancouver Island and currently resides in Quebec.

-Above Gannon conveniently blames racist ideology for the bias against Neanderthals rather than the evolutionist origins myth and the Enlightenment mantra which postulates that the simple/primitive comes before the more evolved/advanced/complex/civilized.
+Above Gannon conveniently blames racist ideology for the bias against Neanderthals rather than the evolutionist origins myth and the Enlightenment mantra which postulates that the simple/primitive must come before the more evolved/advanced/complex/civilized.
 As a result of this mantra, Ancient Man had to be primitive/unsophisticated/dumb… So, when Modern intellectuals are forced by the data to revise their view of Neanderthals, any serious questions about errors resulting from evolutionary dogma are VERY quietly set aside (and, hopefully, forgotten).

 Those who have read Fyodor Dostoevsky’s novel Brother’s Karamazov know the classic line: “If God is dead, all is permitted!”
-It is unlikely that Dostoevsky had all sorted out what this (ultimately) meant, but the 20th century has provided us with a brutal object lesson about what can happen when “all is permitted”.
+It is unlikely that Dostoevsky had sorted out what this (ultimately) all meant, but the 20th century has provided us with a brutal object lesson about what can happen when “all is permitted”.
 Since Dostoyevsky made this statement, Hitler, Stalin, Pol Pot, Mao and many others influenced by the Modern belief system have taken upon themselves to fill in the blanks.
 It’s all in the history books… Hopefully we’ve learned something, especially in view of (historian) George Santayana's comment: “those who will not learn from history are condemned to repeat it”.

 While 20th century wars were primarily territorial, postmodern aggression seem to be primarily moral and cultural, with the end result a terraforming of civilisation.
 The postmodern sexual jihad is already upon us.
 But now the question before us is: “What fruit will the postmodern belief system bear when it comes into full, unchecked power?”
 What then?
 Well there’s urban legend about an old Chinese curse: “May you live in interesting times!”
 God have mercy on our souls, we may indeed find out just what that means…